 Specific features: Water-resistant, windproof, drawstring waist and hoof, adjustable wrist cuffs, two vertical chest pockets, two shoulder pockets, one forearm pocket

 The Camo Coll Soft Shell Tactical Jacket is quite a sleek jacket to behold.
 It has a wonderful cut that looks quite sleek on the body, instead of the bulky jackets you might normally wear.
 Even with the sleek look, however, it still has plenty of storage on the body and sleeves so that you can keep your gear with you.

 The added spandex to the shell gives it some stretch so that it fits to your torso.
 At the same time, it’s also breathable so you won’t feel sticky and sweaty.
 That makes it a great choice if you intend to go hiking, as the material will breathe with you.

 Thankfully, this jacket also comes in camouflage colors to help you blend in if hunting is your hobby.
 This will help you get the jump on your target before they know you’re even there.
 Overall, this is a fairly great jacket that is quite affordable.

 - Fits well

 - Recommended to buy a size larger for proper fit

 Related: Layering is extremely important in winter, and you shouldn’t go without the Tesla Compression Baselayer.
-This thermal shirt will trap your body heat to keep you warm, but is also breathable so you won’t feel sweaty.
-It’s easy to clean and dries quickly so ti can be ready to wear again after it’s been washed.
+This thermal shirt will trap your body heat to keep you warm but is also breathable so you won’t feel sweaty.
+It’s easy to clean and dries quickly so it can be ready to wear again after it’s been washed.

 Rothco Special Ops Soft Shell Jacket